■ Safety of care:

 • Review all key elements of the patient’s medical record, for example, nursing notes, vital signs, relevant past entries, test results, and consultation reports before establishing a diagnosis.

-• Encourage patients to return to the walk-in clinic or to follow up with their family physician if they have one, for concerns not adequately addressed in the visit.
+• Encourage patients to return to the walk-in clinic or to follow up with their family physician (if they have one) for concerns not adequately addressed in the visit.

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.